-Portion Control: The Least Appreciated Secret of Weight Loss
+Portion Control on Auto Pilot The Least Appreciated Secret of Weight Loss

 Take a quiz about changing portion control form the National Institutes of Health.

 The only tool we have to counterbalance this situation and to start to gain control over the amount of foods and beverages we consume is portion control.
 Yet, it has failed over the past 20 years.
 What is a person trying to lose weight supposed to do?